vaibhav519/Walkover-Quiz/README.md

 8. Overall score will be displayed on the leaderboard section based on all the scroes of a particular quiz that a user take.
 9. Admin can assigned negative marking to the quiz.
 10. Admin can add or remove a particular quiz.
+11. Admin can set timer by there own its not same for every quiz.

 # Setup: